KateiRen/fl-studio/README.md

 # Foundry Local Studio (inoffical)

 When running AI models on your local machine - everybody thinks of [ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/) first.
-This serves everybody from AI-consumer, hobbyist to developer.
+Both tools serve everybody from AI-consumer, hobbyist to developer.
 Microsoft [Foundry Local](https://learn.microsoft.com/azure/ai-foundry/foundry-local/) on the other hand is the versatile local AI SDK platform developers use to embed local AI capabilities into their cross-plattform apps.

 But why not building a simple GUI around Foundry Local to expose its capabilities, the model catalogue, the local hardware acceleration and the OpenAI compatible API for easier testing and using it as local model runner more easily.